 Cindy Crane, LCSW-C

-Cindy is an LCSW-C with a Masters in Clinical Social Work from The Catholic University of America.
-Her practice is targeted at working with teens, adults, parents and couples, struggling with cancer, illness, grief, anxiety, stress, motivation, depression, relationships, academics, career, past trauma and PTSD symptoms, as well as ADHD.
-Working with the whole person in mind, Cindy's practice focuses on the person, the person's environmental stressors, and how these may be contributing to his or her issues.
-In addition to psychodynamic talk therapy, Cindy also uses clinical approaches including: Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) techniques, EMDR techniques for specific types of trauma reprocessing, as well as Emotionally Focused Couples Therapy (EFT) techniques with couples, families, and individuals.
+Cindy is an LCSW-C, MD #14018 with a Masters in Clinical Social Work from The Catholic University of America.
+Her practice focuses on teens, adults, parents and couples, struggling with cancer, illness, grief, anxiety, stress, motivation, depression, relationships, academics, career, past trauma and PTSD symptoms, as well as ADHD.
+In addition to her consideration of the person, Cindy also considers the person's environmental stressors, and how these may be contributing to his or her issues.
+In addition to talk therapy, her clinical approaches include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) techniques, EMDR techniques for specific types of trauma reprocessing, and Emotionally Focused Couples Therapy (EFT) techniques with couples, families, and individuals.

 Prior to becoming a therapist, Cindy was a journalist and publicist for 17 years with a focus on medical, health, trauma, and issues affecting women and children.
 In 2005, she traveled to Thailand twice with a team of doctors, nurses and television news affiliates to cover the tsunami that devastated Southeast Asia.
 It was during those two mission trips she realized she wanted to work more directly with people suffering and in need on an psychological level.
 This decision lead to her career shift to become a trauma therapist and informs her therapeutic approach today in her therapeutic practice.